lupusorina/lupusorina.github.io/_posts/2024-07-24-connectors.md

 According to the [documentation](https://github.com/mjbots/moteus/blob/main/docs/reference.md), it means: "the most common reason for this is undervoltage, moteus attempted to draw more current than the supply could provide."
 This needs further investigation.

-Unfortunately, I have not yet found a reliable and robust method to ensure proper mechanical stress relief for each connector on my biped.